kcrca/pynecraft/docs/index.rst

     fill((1, 2, 3), (4, 5, 6), Block('oak_sign', {'rotation', 5}, {'Text2': 'Howdy!'))

-We use a dict to specify block state and NBT (more on NBT below).
+You can use a ``dict`` to specify block state and NBT (more on NBT below).
 Or you can just give the specification as a tuple:

 ::